ttttonyhe/stader-graph-dashboard/README.md

 # stader-graph-dashboard
-Analytics Dashboard for Stader on ETH Powered by The Graph
+Analytics Dashboard for Stader on ETH powered by The Graph